The first layout stage is called Initial Positioning. It can be enabled with the following code:

 The order of the location proposals in the array determines their priority.
 The first proposed location has the highest priority, which means that it will be selected unless it causes more conflicts than any of the following proposed locations.

-The number of proposed locations determines the capability of the layout to avoid overlaps, but also affects the layout performance.
-By default all eight locations are enabled for each series, but you can reduce this number if the results are good enough with less proposed locations.
+The number of proposed locations determines the capability of the layout to avoid overlaps but also affects the layout performance.
+By default, all eight locations are enabled for each series, but you can reduce this number if the results are good enough with fewer proposed locations.

 Copy Code